Egyptian Goddess Maat, 664-332 B.C. (Walters Art Gallery)

-Using evidence from the most recent archaeological discoveries, Egyptologist Jacquelyn Williamson surveys the social and historical realities of this civilization from its early pyramids through the art created under King Akhenaten, who upended centuries of tradition to created new artistic conventions.
+Using evidence from the most recent archaeological discoveries, Jacquelyn Williamson, a specialist in Egypt and an associate professor of ancient art and archeology at George Mason University, surveys the social and historical realities of this civilization from its early pyramids through its art created under King Akhenaten, who upended centuries of tradition to create new artistic conventions.

 9:30–10:45 a.m.
 Understanding Egyptian Art: The Origins of an Artistic Tradition

 The iconography of Egypt appears fully formed in the early dynastic period.
 No deity was as influential as the winged goddess Maat, the symbol of the laws of truth and justice that provide the driving force behind all Egyptian art and architecture.
 The first pyramid was inspired by earlier mud-brick structures that were as massive and awe-inspiring as anything the Egyptians ever built.

 11 a.m.–12:15 p.m.
 Wonder and Majesty: The Art of the 4th Dynasty

 Egyptian art flowers with the wealth and might of the 4th Dynasty, with its kings and elites embodied in statues that capture the elegance of eternity.
 The pyramids of the Giza plateau reflect only part of the engineering mastery and innovations introduced by the architects of this dynasty.